nickjeffrey/cisis23igpl/CIC_IOT_Dataset2023_dataset_preprocessing.md

 The CICIoT2023 dataset can be downloaded from https://www.unb.ca/cic/datasets/iotdataset-2023.html

 The dataset has already undergone some pre-processing.
-The network packet cap-ture (pcap) files have already been converted to CSV format.
-In compressed form, the da-taset consumes ~2.7GB of disk space, and after uncompressing, increases in size to ~13GB.
+The network packet capture (pcap) files have already been converted to CSV format.
+In compressed form, the dataset consumes ~2.7GB of disk space, and after uncompressing, increases in size to ~13GB.
 ```
 $ du -sh CICIoT2023.zip
 2.7G